catalystbyzoho/codelib-stripe-payment-integration/README.md

 The following Catalyst resource is used as a part of the Stripe Payment Integration CodeLib :

-**1.[Catalyst Functions](https://catalyst.zoho.com/help/functions.html) :** The **stripe\_payment\_integration** function

-**([Advanced I/O](https://catalyst.zoho.com/help/advancedio-functions.html))** handles the logic to be executed upon checkout from the Catalyst end.
+**1.[Catalyst Serverless Functions](https://catalyst.zoho.com/help/functions.html) :** The **stripe\_payment\_integration** function **([Advanced I/O](https://catalyst.zoho.com/help/advancedio-functions.html))** handles the logic to be executed upon checkout from the Catalyst end.
 When the **/session** endpoint is invoked, a checkout session is initiated with Stripe.
 You must pass the quantity of the products, their [price id](https://support.stripe.com/questions/how-to-create-products-and-prices), payment success and failure re-direction URLs in the request payload while invoking the function's endpoint as a cURL request.
 The checkout information will be made available on Stripe's dashboard and then the user will be re-directed to the payment page in Stripe.
-Based on the success or failure status of the payment being made, the user will be re-directed to the configured application URL
+Based on the success or failure status of the payment being made, the user will be re-directed to the configured application URL.